Entering the Cypriot Market

 - Submit the company name for approval from the Registrar of Companies.

-- Prepare the appropriate registration documents and have them translated to Greek or English (depending on the document types).
+- Prepare the appropriate registration documents and have them translated into Greek or English (depending on the document types).

 - Open a local bank account in Cyprus and deposit the appropriate share capital.